AlexsLemonade/refinebio-py/docs/quickstart.rst

 See :ref:`Quickstart/Setting up Tokens` for a tutorial on setting up a Token.

 pyrefinebio provides the function `download_dataset()` for creating and downloading Datasets.
-It will will automatically handle every part of the creation and download process for you.
+It will automatically handle every part of the creation and download process for you.
 You will receive the Dataset as a zip file.

 `download_dataset()` requires that you pass in the parameters `path`, `email_address`, and either `dataset_dict` or `experiments`.